WICG/declarative-partial-updates/patching-explainer.md

 ### `contentmethod` attribute

-An earlier proposal that did not have marker nodes used a `contentmethod` attribute to control which nodes are removed and where new nodes are inserted.
+An earlier proposal that did not have processing instructions used a `contentmethod` attribute to control which nodes are removed and where new nodes are inserted.
 The `contentname` attribute was used on both `<template>` and the target element to link them.

 Example: